 Anxiety and Depression

 In our fast-paced, technology-driven world, anyone can succumb to anxiety, depression, and other mental health challenges.
 Research shows that 1 in 5 Canadians experience a mental illness.
 By the age of 40, 1 in 2 Canadians will have or have had a mental health condition.
 Anxiety and depression are among the most common, affecting people from all backgrounds.
-However, for individuals from Black, Indigenous, and People of Color (BIPOC) communities, these struggles are often more complex.
+However, for individuals from Black, Indigenous, and People of Colour (BIPOC) communities, these struggles are often more complex.

 Therapy is a proven method to cope with anxiety, depression, and a wide variety of other mental health issues.
 If you are feeling anxious, sad, overwhelmed, or stuck in life, therapy can help.
 We offer a safe place to explore your emotions and understand what you are going through.
 With therapy, we can help you bring positive changes to your life.